skythebro/VMods/ResourceStashWithdrawal/README.md

 # ![img.png](https://i.imgur.com/GD9JnrZ.png) Resource Stash Withdrawal - Gloomrot Update
 forked from [WhiteFang5](https://github.com/WhiteFang5/VMods) and updated to Gloomrot.
+All credit goes to him for the original mod.

 # A server & client side mod that allows players to withdraw items for a recipe directly from their stash.
 * This mod also adds the stash count of items to the tooltips (given that you're in/near your base)
-* When a player is at a crafting or other workstation, they can click on the recipe or an individual component of a recipe with their middle-mouse button to withdraw the missing item(s) directly from their stash.
+* When a player is at a crafting or other workstation, they can click on the recipe with their middle-mouse button to withdraw the missing item(s) directly from their stash.
 * (The withdraw the full amount, CTRL+Middle Mouse Button can be used)
 ---